lorosanu/lorosanu.github.io/_pages/experience.md

 - Period: Oct 2011 - Dec 2012
 - Project: [ALLEGRO](http://www.allegro-project.eu/), Speech recognition for second language learning
 - Mission: This work focused on the detection of incorrect entries (i.e. those for which the text does not correspond to the associated speech signal) of non-native speech in the context of foreign language learning.
 The proposed approach exploits the comparison between two text-to-speech alignments: one constrained by the text which is being checked (forced alignment), with another one unconstrained, corresponding to a phonetic decoding (using a phoneme loop or a word loop).
 The comparison takes into account the phonemes, the frames, the non-speech segments, the likelihood ratios and the phoneme durations.
-- Technical environment: Linux, Perl, Shell Script, Gnuplot, LaTeX
+- Technical environment: Perl, Shell Script, Gnuplot, LaTeX, Linux
 - Keywords: speech recognition, foreign language learning, incorrect entries, non-native speech, constrained and unconstrained alignments, logistic regression

 <figure class="third">